davidbeesley/rust-docs-mcp-server/README.md

 suggestions.

-This MCP server addresses this challenge by providing a focused, up-to-date knowledge source for a specific Rust crate.
-By running an instance of this server for a crate (e.g., `serde`, `tokio`, `reqwest`), you give your LLM coding assistant a tool (`query_rust_docs`) it can use _before_ writing code related to that crate.
+This MCP server addresses this challenge by providing a focused, up-to-date knowledge source for Rust crates.
+It intelligently discovers and lazily loads documentation from your local Rust project, giving your LLM coding assistant a tool (`query_rust_docs`) it can use _before_ writing code related to any crate in your project.

-When instructed to use this tool, the LLM can ask specific questions about the crate's API or usage and receive answers derived directly from the _current_ documentation.
+When instructed to use this tool, the LLM can ask specific questions about a crate's API or usage and receive answers derived directly from the _current_ documentation.
 This significantly improves the accuracy and relevance of the generated code, reducing the need for manual correction and speeding up development.

-Multiple instances of this server can be run concurrently, allowing the LLM assistant to access documentation for several different crates during a coding session.

-This server fetches the documentation for a specified Rust crate, generates embeddings for the content, and provides an MCP tool to answer questions about the crate based on the documentation context.

 ## Features

-- **Targeted Documentation:** Focuses on a single Rust crate per server instance.
+- **Automatic Crate Discovery:** Intelligently finds and provides documentation for all crates in your local Rust project's generated documentation.
+- **Lazy Loading:** Only loads documentation and generates embeddings for a crate when it's first queried, saving time and resources.
+- **On-Demand Documentation Generation:** Can automatically generate documentation even if the main project code doesn't compile (using `--generate-docs` flag).
+- **Multiple Crate Support:** Run a single server instance to provide documentation for multiple Rust crates simultaneously.
 - **Feature Support:** Allows specifying required crate features for documentation generation.
 - **Semantic Search:** Uses OpenAI's `text-embedding-3-small` model to find the most relevant documentation sections for a given question.
 - **LLM Summarization:** Leverages OpenAI's `gpt-4o-mini-2024-07-18` model to generate concise answers based _only_ on the retrieved documentation context.
+- **Advanced Caching:** Uses a two-tier caching system:
-- **Caching:** Caches generated documentation content and embeddings in the user's XDG data directory (`~/.local/share/rustdocs-mcp-server/` or similar) based on crate, version, _and_ requested features to speed up subsequent launches.
+  - **Traditional Cache:** Stores crate-specific embeddings in the user's data directory
+  - **Global Content Hash Cache:** Cross-project embedding reuse based solely on content hash, avoiding redundant OpenAI API calls for identical content regardless of project
 - **MCP Integration:** Runs as a standard MCP server over stdio, exposing tools and resources.